Submitty/submitty.github.io/_docs/developer/automated_grading.md

 ---

-To debug new features for autograding, it can be helpful to run a single grade_students.sh process and inspect the out.
+To debug new features for autograding, it can be helpful to run a single grade_students.sh process and inspect the output.
 To do this:

-1. First disable the cron job...
-Edit [`INSTALL_SUBMITTY_HELPER.sh`](https://github.com/Submitty/Submitty/blob/master/.setup/INSTALL_SUBMITTY_HELPER.sh) to comment out the schedule of the grade_students.sh process (in the "GENERATE & INSTALL THE CRONTAB FILE FOR THE hwcron USER" section).
+1. First disable the cron job.
+In the "GENERATE & INSTALL THE CRONTAB FILE FOR THE hwcron USER" section of the [`INSTALL_SUBMITTY_HELPER.sh`](https://github.com/Submitty/Submitty/blob/master/.setup/INSTALL_SUBMITTY_HELPER.sh) script, comment out the scheduling of the grade_students.sh process.

 2. Then re-install Submitty:

    ```
    sudo /usr/local/submitty/.setup/INSTALL_SUBMITTY.sh
    ```

+   _NOTE: You can confirm that the cronjob is disabled by inspecting the crontab file, run `crontab -e` as the `hwcron` user._

 3. Kill any remaining grade_students.sh processes: